2gauravc/scrape_cricinfo/README.md

 python --version
 ```

-If you see a Python version returned (like 2.7.13), you already have Python !
+If you see a Python version returned (like 3.8.2), you already have Python !

-Macbooks have Python 2.7 installed by default.
-That is good enough for us!

-Windows: Follow this you tube video and get yourself set-up.
+Windows: Follow this you-tube video and get yourself set-up.
 Go ahead click on the image below:

 [![Python for Windows](images/install_python_windows.png)](https://www.youtube.com/watch?v=lnse_uD-MaA)